ceth-x86/words/README.md

 # Initialize the database
 lein run init

-# Add a new word
+# Add a new word with its first meaning
-lein run add "apple" "ˈæp(ə)l" "A round fruit with red, green, or yellow skin and crisp flesh" "яблоко" "I eat an apple every day.
-She likes green apples."
+lein run add "run" "rʌn" "to move quickly on foot" "бежать" "I run every morning.\nShe runs faster than me."

+# Add another meaning to the existing word
+lein run add-meaning "run" "rʌn" "to operate or function" "работать" "The machine runs smoothly.\nThis program is running well."

-# Get information about a specific word
+# Get information about a specific word (shows all meanings)
-lein run get "apple"
+lein run get "run"

-# Update a word
+# Update a specific meaning (requires the meaning ID)
-lein run update "apple" "ˈæp(ə)l" "A round fruit with firm, juicy flesh and red, yellow, or green skin" "яблоко" "He gave me an apple.
-The apple tree is blooming."
+lein run update-meaning "2" "rʌn" "to operate or manage something" "управлять"

+# Add an example to a meaning
+lein run add-example "2" "They run a successful business."

+# Delete a specific meaning
+lein run delete-meaning "2"

-# Delete a word
+# Delete a word and all its meanings
-lein run delete "apple"
+lein run delete "run"

 # Search for words containing "app"
 lein run search "app"